orangewit3/supply_chain_simulator/supplychain-sim-interface/README.md

 The proper import command for Ganache is already in the `cocoaBeanFarmer.test.js` file for you.

-Lastly, for quick reference, here is the previous repo's test `Campaign.test.js` file (note how the use of the compiled JSON ABIs).
+Lastly, for quick reference, here is the previous repo's test `Campaign.test.js` file (note how the use of the compiled JSON ABIs):
 ```js
 // Create one test file for both contracts
 const assert = require('assert');